minvws/nl-irealisatie-generic-pipelines/actions.md

 ### Usage

-Here is are basic examples on how you can integrate it in your project.
+Here are basic examples on how you can integrate it in your project.

 <details>
   <summary>Example workflow</summary>